 Without a doubt, Rother has already started to leave her mark on Monarch Softball, ending the 2024 season with a .431 batting average and tying the school record for hits in a game, with four hits during the team’s game against Gretna East on Sept.
 7.

 High school can be a scary yet rewarding experience, where so much growth is obtained in such a short four years.
 With that being said, it’s crucial to be in a place where you find yourself most confident and content.
-It is true that “there’s no place like Nebraska,” and even more, there is no place like Monarch Nation.
+These two transfers are ready to find their new home here at PLHS.